Claude Code Plugins

 Type 1: Temporal Queries

-• "What did we work on yesterday?" → --date yesterday
+• "What did we work on yesterday?"

-• "Summarize this week" → --since (7 days ago)
+• "Summarize this week"

 Type 2: Topic Queries

-User asks about content ("auth bug", "Redis"):
+User asks about CONTENT/TOPICS:

-• "Find Redis conversation" → search "Redis"
+• "Find that Redis conversation"

 Type 3: Hybrid Queries

-User asks about topic + time:
+User asks about TOPIC + TIME:

-• Use: Combine search query with date filters
+Action: Use search "topic" with date filters

-Progressive Search Workflow
+Three-Level Search Workflow

-cc-conversation-search search "query terms" --days 14 --json
+cc-conversation-search search "search terms" --days 14 --json

 Level 2: Broader Search

-• Try alternative keywords (e.g., "auth" vs "authentication")
+• Try alternative keywords: "auth" vs "authentication"

-• Try broader terms (e.g., "database" vs "postgres migration")
+• Try broader terms: "database" vs "postgres"

 If matches found → skip to Level 4.

-Level 3: Manual Exploration (Token-Heavy)
+Level 3: Manual Exploration

-cc-conversation-search list --days 30 --json
+1. List conversations: cc-conversation-search list --days 30 --json

-2. Read conversation summaries from JSON to identify promising ones
+2. Review conversation summaries in JSON

-4. Manually read message summaries in tree to find relevant content
+4. Read message summaries to locate content

 Level 4: Present Results